ZornLab/ZornLab.github.io/index.md

 Welcome!

-A collection of notes/advice/links to guide the most important types of bioinformatics analysis
+A collection of notes/advice/links to help guide common bioinformatics tasks.